aws-samples/config-resource-compliance-dashboard/README.md

 ## Deployment Instructions (Dashboard Account with object replication)
-In this scenario, you will install the AWS Config Resource Compliance Dashboard on a Dashboard Account separated from the Log Archive account.
+In this scenario, you will install the AWS Config Resource Compliance Dashboard (CID-CRCD) on a Dashboard Account separated from the Log Archive account.
 Skip to the next paragraph to install the dashboard directly on the Log Archive Account.

 For this scenario is necessary to configure object replication from the centralized Amazon S3 Config bucket in the Log Archive account (the source bucket), to an Amazon S3 bucket that you will create in the Dashboard Account (the destination bucket).